Reading now: Slope angle in construction – definition, calculation and practical tips

 What is the angle of repose?

-Slope angle according to DIN 4124
+Angle of Repose according to DIN 4124

-rock 80°
+Rock 80°

-Clay and loam approx. 45°
+Clay and Loam approx. 60°

-Gravel and sand approx. 60°
+Gravel and Sand approx. 45°

 Non-cohesive soils approx. 45° to 60°

-Soil type
+Soil Type

-Depth of the excavation pit
+Depth of the construction pit

-Groundwater and weather influences
+Groundwater and Weather Influences

-Load at the embankment edge
+Load at the edge of the embankment

-How is the optimal slope angle determined?
+How is the optimal angle of repose determined?

 The determination takes place in several steps: